Let’s cut to the chase. Too many organizations don’t put enough thought into how they engage mid-level donors.

 Once you’ve determined who to target, you should develop a strategy to push those donors to give at a higher level.

-So, remember to be donor-centric in your outreach!
 Your communications should focus on what these donors can accomplish by increasing their support.
-Let them know the real impact making a larger gift will have on your organization’s work.
+Let them know the real impact making a larger gift will have on your organization’s goals.

-And of course, don’t forget to be personal and thank them for their past support.
+And, of course, don’t forget to be personal and thank them for their past support.
 Consider something like, “Mary, you helped us change the lives of underserved students with your last $100 donation.
 But we still need your help!
-I want to tell you about how you can further your impact by increasing your support today.”
+I want to tell you how you can further your impact by increasing your support today.”

 About the ask.